January 2005 Iraqi parliamentary election: Observers

-Hundreds of voters line up outside a polling place in Baghdad.
+Hundreds of voters line up outside a polling station in Baghdad.

 The election was monitored from outside of Iraq by the International Mission for Iraqi Elections made up of members from nine nations and headed by Canada.
 It was supported by the United Nations but was not a UN operation.
 The UN recused itself from monitoring the election as it had played a central role in setting up the election.
 A number of UN staffers worked within the Iraqi electoral commission setting up the election and are considered by some to be de facto international observers.
 It proved impossible to find monitors that would actually monitor the election from within the country.
 Rather the IMIE observers were based in Amman, Jordan and monitored the election from there.
 There were also representatives in Baghdad, generally the staff in the embassies of the IMIE nations.
-The absentee poll held in fourteen countries around the world were monitored by a wide array of IGO and NGOs, but these groups were unwilling to monitor the election in Iraq itself.
+The absentee poll held in fourteen countries around the world were monitored by a wide array of international governmental organizations and non-governmental organizations, but these groups were unwilling to monitor the election in Iraq itself.

 It is highly unusual to base the monitoring team outside of the country where the election is being held, but the observers decided this was necessary for safety reasons.
 Among other security precautions all but the head of the mission, Canadian Jean-Pierre Kingsley, remained anonymous.
 The main burden on monitoring the election thus fell to Iraqi representatives on the ground who sent reports to Amman.
 The majority of these volunteers were some 35,000 partisan scrutineers representing the parties competing in the election.
 Another 21,000 non-partisan volunteers were recruited by a variety of agencies and NGOs.
 The observers assert that despite the unusual circumstances the election was adequately monitored.
 Others disagree arguing that the IMIE was created to rubber stamp the American-created elections.

 At the close of the polls, Kingsley stated that "the Iraqi elections generally meet international standards," while a preliminary assessment released after polling closed said that areas needing improvement included "transparency regarding financial contributions and expenditures, improvements to the voter registration process and reviewing the criteria for candidate eligibility."

 The final report is available on the IMIE Web site.